LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2026-06-02-candlelight.md

 It keeps its secrets far too well.

 It offers neither map nor sign,
-Nor guarantee of what's devine.
+Nor guarantee of what's divine.
 It gives enough to take one stride,
 And leaves the rest concealed outside.